 For the latest model year, the SL63's twin-turbocharged 5.5-liter V8 engine has been upgraded to churn out 577 horsepower and 644 lb-ft. of torque, upgrades of 47 ponies and 54 lb-ft. of twist over the outgoing model.

-SL is short for sport leitch, or sport lightweight in English, and Mercedes-Benz went to great lengths to pare mass from the new car to help it live up to its name.
-Underneath the sheetmetal is a low-weight aluminum bodyshell not unlike that used in the SLS AMG supercar.
-High-strength steel is incorporated at key points to enhance rigidity, but the car is primarily constructed of lightweight aluminum.
-Carbon fiber composite used on the trunk lid's inner frame also helps to trims weight.
-The result of all the weight-saving measures is a mass of just over 4,000 lbs.
+SL is short for sport leitch, or "sport lightweight" in English, and Mercedes engineers went to great lengths to remove precious pounds from the SL in order to help it live up to its name.
+Underneath the sheetmetal is a low-weight aluminum bodyshell not unlike the one used in the SLS AMG supercar.
+High-strength steel is incorporated at key points to enhance rigidity, and carbon fiber used on the trunk lid's inner frame also helps trim weight.
+As a result, the SL tips the scale at a hair over 4,000 pounds.